Goals for Education | Monitoring State Policies

 State Leaders Forum

-Oklahoma attendees at SREB’s State Leaders Forum on policies for high-quality career and technical education in November 2016: 4
+Oklahoma attendees at SREB’s State Leaders Forum in December 2018: 4

 reports and data

-SREB produced several resources for Oklahoma leaders during the last 12 months, including:
+SREB produced the following resources for Oklahoma leaders over the past year:

 Connects policymakers with custom information, presentations and assistance on education issues as they arise.
 Leaders in member states are encouraged to contact SREB for data, analysis and advice.

-SREB state services convenes legislative and governors’ staff from across the SREB region each fall to discuss topics that will likely be on agendas during upcoming legislative sessions.
+Staff from eight SREB states attended the 2018 meeting of legislative and governors’ staff to discuss topics that will likely be on agendas during upcoming legislative sessions.